swati-dontamsetti/VBA-challenge/README.md

 ## Submission

-* I have uploaded the following to Github:
+* I have uploaded the following to the VBA Stocks folder:

   * A screen shot for each year of the results on the Multi Year Stock Data.